 You ask the clerk of court in the county in which you live to give you a copy of the form to seek authorization to marry.
-The only person you can be authorized to marry is the other parent of the child.
 The form is entitled "Complaint For Judicial Authorization For Underage Person To Marry," AOC-CV-120.